sebander01/StuckInSpaceBackup/README.md

-# StuckInSpaceBackup
+# StuckInSpaceRepo
- This is my game stuck in space.
-It was invisioned as a game that could be easily accessed and used for interactive teaching on different subjects with an ability to easily expand to add more and more questions.
-It plays with 0 gravity and was part of my series of games created in a week during game development third semester in the second year
+ The second of my series in projects that are made in the span of a week.
+This game was designed to be a learning game with scalability playing with 0 gravity.
+This was created in first semester of second year.